Bloomington, Minnesota: 1980s to present

 In 1993, the Minnesota North Stars moved to Dallas, and a year later the Metropolitan Sports Center was demolished.
 In 2004, an IKEA store opened on the west end of the former Met Center site.
 The remainder of the property is planned to be the site for Mall of America Phase II.
-In May 2006, the Water Park of America opened.
-It is the country's ninth-largest indoor waterpark.
+In May 2006, the Water Park of America (now Great Wolf Lodge) opened.

-In 2019, Bloomington passed an ordinance that forbade filming students of Dar Al-Farooq Islamic Center in a public park, which led to a successful lawsuit in the United States Court of Appeals for the Eighth Circuit against the city to reinstate the First Amendment rights of the parties involved.
+In 2019, Bloomington passed an ordinance that forbade filming students of Dar Al-Farooq Islamic Center in a public park.
+This led to a successful lawsuit in the United States Court of Appeals for the Eighth Circuit against the city to reinstate the First Amendment rights of the parties involved.
 Keith Ellison had previously asked the court to drop the case.

+Bloomington was a potential site for hosting the Expo 2027.
+However, in June 2023, Belgrade, Serbia was chosen for hosting the Expo 2027.